seandstewart/typical/docs/usage/types.md

 !!! warning ""

     Tagged Union deserialization is O(1) where N is the number of target types.
-Generic Unions are 0(N).
+Generic Unions are O(N).
 Keep this in mind when defining your types - you may be better-served by re-working your data model.

 When defining your Generic Union, you're encouraged to order your types from *most*